rust-ml/linfa/CONTRIBUTE.md

 7. In `BenchmarkId` include the values used to parametrize the benchmark.
 For example if we're doing Pls then we may have something like `Canonical-Nipals-5feats-1_000samples`
 8. Pass data as an argument to the function being benched.
 This will prevent Criterion from including data creation time as part of the benchmark.
 9. Add a profiler see [here](https://github.com/tikv/pprof-rs#integrate-with-criterion) for an example on how to do so with pprof, Criterion, and Flamegraph.
 10. Use the `benchmarks` feature of the linfa crate to configure your benchmark groups and profiler.
 See the bench in linfa-pls as an example of this.
 In most cases you can just copy and paste the configuration portions of the code.
-If other configurations are desired it is still easily customizable and explained in the pprof and Criterion documentation.
+If other configurations are desired it is still easily customizable and explained in the pprof and Criterion documentations.

 Feel free to use the pls bench as a guideline.
 Note that it uses the config::set_default_benchmark_configs and config::get_default_profiling_configs functions to configure benchmarking and profiling respectively.